What is Cognitive Behavioral Therapy?

 Cognitive Behavioral Therapy and Eating Disorder Treatment

-Eating disorders, which are often caused by deep rooted underlying emotional and mental triggers, such as trauma, low self-esteem, personality disorders, poor relationships and devastating conflict resolution skills.
+Eating disorders, which are often associated with deep rooted underlying emotional and mental triggers, such as trauma, low self-esteem, personality disorders, poor relationships and devastating conflict resolution skills.
 Cognitive behavioral therapy specifically works to help eliminate these negative aspects and develop positive coping skills by fixing abnormal thought processes.

 CBT is also an effective form of therapy for depression, addiction, mood disorders, personality disorders, substance abuse, psychotic disorders and anxiety.
 CBT has also been shown to help with anger issues, low self-esteem, and physical health problems, such as pain or fatigue.